chakri68/silhouette-studio/README.md

   guess. no server, no upload.
 - **refine by hand** — an add/erase brush paints the selection mask directly. the unselected region shows as a gray overlay; painting reveals or re-hides it.
+- **transform** — flip horizontal / vertical, rotate in 90° steps, crop to a region. the image, the selection mask, and the whole undo history all move together, so your cutout never drifts off the picture.
-- **zoom + pan** — scroll to zoom toward the cursor, space- or middle-drag to pan. paint at any zoom; edits stay crisp because they happen in image space, not screen space.
+- **zoom + pan** — scroll (or pinch) to zoom toward the cursor, space- or middle-drag to pan. on touch, one finger paints and two navigate. paint at any zoom; edits stay crisp because they happen in image space, not screen space.
 - **undo / redo** — snapshot per stroke; the auto-seed is the floor you can't undo past.
 - **export**, three flavors: